 - For students who want to conduct an independent study abroad: Field-based programs, like hybrid programs, may require classes with other North Americans, with local students, or with both.
 Their differentiating feature is that they also have an independent study component.
 A student may have to perform research, write a thesis, or participate in an internship.
 Students customize their education and explore topics of interest hands-on.
 SIT is the largest study abroad organization to offer field-based programs.

-Choosing the right housing:
+Choosing the Right Housing

 Some programs require that students live in a certain kind of housing, like with a host family or in a dorm.
 Other programs are flexible and let students pick their preferences.
-It could be that you have your heart set on one type of housing situation, and you pick a program that accommodates your preferences.
+It could be that you have your heart set on one type of housing situation, so you pick a program that accommodates your preferences.
 Otherwise, you must decide which type of housing you prefer later.
 Either way, study abroad students typically live in one of three housing situations: